gofiber/fiber/docs/middleware/session.md

 - **Session Lifecycle Management**: The `*Store.Save` method no longer releases the instance automatically.
 You must manually call `sess.Release()` after using the session to manage its lifecycle properly.

 - **Expiration Handling**: Previously, the `Expiration` field represented the maximum session duration before expiration.
 However, it would extend every time the session was saved, making its behavior a mix between session duration and session idle timeout.
-The `Expiration` field has been removed and replaced with the `IdleTimeout` field, which explicitly defines the session's idle timeout period.
-Users who need to set a maximum session duration must now implement this logic themselves using data stored in the session.
+The `Expiration` field has been removed and replaced with `IdleTimeout` and `AbsoluteTimeout` fields, which explicitly defines the session's idle and absolute timeout periods.

 For more details about Fiber v3, see [What’s New](https://github.com/gofiber/fiber/blob/main/docs/whats_new.md).